Engineering Biology

 EngBio applies engineering principles to biology and enables us to build and manufacture novel biological systems and products.
 Together with Industrial Biotechnology, the two sectors are the driving force behind achieving UK’s ambitious goal of doubling the BioEconomy by 2030.
 We are also working closely with the Engineering Biology Leadership Council and UKRI to ensure the UK is a world leader in Engineering Biology.

 Innovate UK Business Connect works across the EngBio innovation pipeline, enabling the translation of engineering biology into commercial outputs.
 We highlight industry contacts, researchers and relevant stakeholders that can help you explore novel bio-based solutions.
+In 2025 we launched the Engineering Biology Innovation Network, aiming to progress innovations, create a commercially focused community, and foster new consortia to advance innovations towards commercial applications.

 Related Opportunities

-Opens: 22/01/2025 Closes: 09/04/2025
+Opens: 20/10/2025 Closes: 26/11/2025

 More Information